anandjoshi91/pythonpropertyfileloader/README.md

 ### A python module to load property files.
  Actually it is like the PropertyPlaceholderConfigurer in spring which lets you use ${variable-reference} to refer to already defined property ).

- Placeholders are also resolved using env variables, like the spring property loader does, if the class is instantiated with the 'use_env' argument (defaults to false for backward compatibility)
+ Placeholders are also resolved using env variables, like the spring property loader does, if the class is instantiated with the `use_env` argument (defaults to false for backward compatibility)

 Install
 ----------